Last Updated: June 5, 2026

 Open the Chart 1 - Organizer Rules.pdf file.
 Review this chart on the Organizer and pay special attention to the five basic rules:

-1. Suppose you create or customize an element in a project and copy it to the Global.MPT will make the element available for all projects.
-Elements can easily be shared with other users.
+1. If you create or customize an element in a project and copy it to the Global.MPT will make the element available for all projects.
+Elements can also be easily shared with other users.

-2. If an element is associated with both the Global.MPT and a project (on both sides of the Organizer), the element associated with a project is used when the element is applied in that project.
+2. If an element is associated with both the Global.MPT and a project (on both sides of the Organizer), the element related to the project, is used when that element is applied.
+If the element on the project side is deleted, the next time that element is used, it is copied over from the Global.MPT side and placed again on the project side.

 3. Elements can be deleted, copied, and renamed.
-This is the only place to rename or delete some elements like Calendars and Maps.
+However, this is the only place to rename or delete some elements, such as Calendars and Maps.

 4. Do not rename those elements because of a Reset to Default feature for the views and tables.